Ouranosinc/xclim/docs/sdba.rst

 other available variables vary between the different algorithm, refer to :ref:`Adjustment methods <sdbauserapi>`.

 Parameters needed by the training and the adjustment are saved to the ``Adj.ds`` dataset as a `adj_params` attribute.
-Other parameters, those only needed by the adjustment are passed in the `adjust` call and written to the history attribute in the output scenario DataArray.
+Parameters passed to the `adjust` call are written to the history attribute in the output scenario DataArray.

 .. _grouping: